 When your photos are on the memory card, it’s a pretty weak link in the chain.
 In most cases, it means there’s only one copy (unless you have one of the newer, high-end cameras that can copy to two cards simultaneously).
 And while memory cards are pretty reliable, there is nevertheless still a small percentage failure rate.
 Once you download the photos off the memory card to your computer, one hopes you have a robust backup system in place involving multiple copies (and if you don’t, here are some ideas on where to start).
 Until then, you’re relying on the memory card.

-Some are free; some are quite expensive.
+Some of these photo recovery software options are free; some are quite expensive.
 Some work in some instances and not others.
 Some are limited to certain file formats, while others get the whole shebang.
 So you might be in for a little trial and error.
 The reputable ones shouldn’t do any further damage to the data on your card.
 For any that involve a paid license, I strongly recommend running a trial version first to get an indication of whether anything’s going to be recoverable.
 You don’t want to shell out money unless you have some confidence it’s going to get results.

-How successful these will be in recovering your files depends on what’s gone wrong.
+How successful these will be in recovering your lost photos depends on what has gone wrong in the first place.
 If it’s a simple case of accidentally formatting a card, there’s an excellent chance of recovering the files.
-Things get trickier the more you’ve overwritten on the file or the card is damaged.
+Things get trickier the more you’ve overwritten new data over the top of existing data or the card is damaged.

 If you already have data recovery software installed, it’s worth trying that.
 But make sure it’s compatible with memory cards.
-Some software is designed for specific types of data recovery such a memory cards or hard drives.
+Some software is designed for specific types of data recovery, such as memory cards or hard drives.

 There are several options when it comes to data recovery software.
 Here are some options worth looking at.
 All of them work with SD, CompactFlash, and microSD cards, along with other types of flash memory devices.
 The scans are going to take a while, so don’t expect instant results.
 All of the software works by taking a virtual fine-tooth comb to the data on the card.